pocomane/brewed-in-the-apocalypse/bita.md

 Before the first session starts, an ambientation playbook is selected all togheter and a scenarist is designed.
 You can use one of that included in this manual, or an external one.
-If you want to use an orginal ambientation, you can refer to the "You World" playbook included with this manual.
+If you want to use an orginal ambientation, you can refer to the "Your World" playbook included with this manual.
 It practically contains a way to create a custom ambientation playbook.
 In the rest we will consider that the players and the scenarist choosed a standard ambientation playbook.

-The playbook contain a short description of the settings, made of few short sentence about something true in the world.
-Moreover it containse few themes do not be included in the scenario.
+The playbook contain a short description of the setting, made of few short sentence about something true in the world.
+Moreover it contains few themes do not be included in the scenario.
 Obviously you can ignore them, but creating with some constraints is more satisfying, and helps you to better frame the setting between similar ones.

 That is all.
-The settings is kept compact by purpose: the rest should be defined and discovered during the play.
+The setting is kept compact by purpose: the rest should be defined and discovered during the play.
 However some ambientation may have more lore details, presented at the very beginnig as prose paragraphs.

 Then each player will chose one of the character in the playbook.
-They, like the setting, are described in the by few sentence.
+They, like the setting, are described by few sentence.
 The playbook contains also the initial goals of the caracters.
-This is just the initial scenario to kickoff the game, the mission can be chaged as soon as the players found something more interessing.
-If all this limitations seem too strongs, you can generate new character, using the relative seciont of the "Your World" playbook, also if another playbook was selected.
+This is just the initial scenario to kickoff the game, the mission can be changed as soon as the players found something more interessing.
+If all this limitations seem too strongs, you can generate new character, using the relative section of the "Your World" playbook, also if another playbook was selected.

 After that, the players take a sheet to record al what happen to their